The price of oil rose for the first time in six days on upbeat news about the U.S. economy.

-Brent crude, used to set prices for international oil varieties, rose 31 cents to $107.98 on the ICE Futures exchange in London.
+Brent crude, the benchmark for international crudes used by many U.S. refineries, rose 89 cents to $109.21 a barrel on the ICE Futures exchange in London.

 — Wholesale gasoline rose 3 cents to $2.71 per gallon.

 — Natural gas rose 1 cent to $3.50 per 1,000 cubic feet.

 — Heating oil rose 3 cents to $3.00 per gallon.

 Pablo Gorondi in Budapest and Pamela Sampson in Bangkok contributed to this report.